KeithBautista/watch-it/README.md

 All code used in this project was taken from the Code Institute lessons, as well as Django's documentation.

 # Acknowledgements
 This website, Watch It was designed and developed in conjunction with the Full Stack Developer Diploma course with specialty in ecommerce at Code Institute.
 I would like to thank Code Institute as well as the content creators in youtube for Django specifically for getting me through this!
+More Specifically John Elder with his Django course on Blog Posts.